 Fortunately, home theatres are no longer just for the rich and famous.
-Because with affordable technology and nifty design ideas, you too can have a true movie theatre experience.
-You wont have to worry about leaving the house or without overspending.
+With affordable technology and nifty design ideas, you too can have a true movie theatre experience.
+You won’t even have to worry about leaving the house or overspending.

-Check out these 8 inspiring ways to optimise your home theatre.
-Create enjoyment and entertainment the whole family can enjoy.
+Check out these eight inspiring ways to optimise your home theatre to create enjoyment and entertainment the whole family can enjoy.

 Use your theatre screen as the anchor point of the room.
-Aim for a home theatre that has little in terms of styling but still packs a punch in feature.
-The Westbury Display has a statement wooden feature wall.
-This creates a subtly design element whilst creates a warm feeling with dark hues that complement the plush grey couch.
+Aim for a home theatre that has little in terms of styling but still packs a punch in feature, such as our Westbury Display’s statement wooden feature wall.
+This stunning and subtle design element creates a sense of warmth, with dark hues that complement the plush grey couch.

 An elegant and modern design

-Transform your home theatre into a space that looks elegant and classy.
-By using timber laminate floors.
-These not only looks good, but are easy to keep clean.
+Transform your home theatre into a space that looks elegant and classy by using timber laminate floors.
+These not only look good but are easy to keep clean.

 If you are hesitant to try something too edgy, start with the flooring first.
-Do This by incorporate a statement rug, and then go up from there.
+Do this by incorporating a statement rug, and then go up from there.

 Add Your Personality

 Add some personality and fun into your home theatre by simply opting for a brightly coloured plush lounge.
-It looks great contrasted against white and helps stamp the home theatre as its own unique space in the home.
+They look great contrasted against white walls and help stamp the home theatre as its own unique space in the home.

-Don’t forget the walls.
+But don’t forget the walls!
 Consider displaying your favourite vinyl records, film posters and prized autographs on the wall to add that sentimental touch.

 Open, airy and fresh